SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

      nelec = 10
    /

-These namelists and their values should be the same as those used in the ground state calculation.
+These input keywords and their values should be the same as those used in the ground state calculation.
 See :any:`&system in Exercise-1 <exercise-1-&system>`.

 **&pseudo**